morethanthemes/docs/docs/guides/pwa.md

 # Progressive Web App (PWA)

-Webmaker+ brings the power of Progressive Web Apps (PWA) to your website, enabling seamless, app-like experiences that enhance user engagement and accessibility.
+Webmaker+ brings the power of Progressive Web Apps (PWA) to your website, enabling seamless, app-like experiences that enhance user engagement and accessibility on any modern mobile device.
 With PWA functionality, your site can offer faster load times, offline access, and an immersive experience that feels like a native app.
 This guide walks you through enabling and configuring these features, ensuring you unlock the full potential of your Webmaker+ site.

 ## Enabling PWA in Webmaker+